pgaskin/pulseaudio-win32/README.md

 - Various fixes and improvements.
 - Standalone.
 - Optional installer.
-- Optional Windows Service wrapper.
+- Can run as a Windows Service.
 - Working `pactl`/`pacat`.
 - Working modules.
 - HTML documentation.